May 1, 2020 5:00:00 AM •

 There are many different platforms available for you, so I have compiled a shortlist for you to help you get on top of your marketing.
 Some of the key tools to look at include planning tools, email marketing platforms, social media scheduling tools, customer relationship managers (CRMs) and proposal software.

 If you already pay for an Office365 license, you could look into Microsoft Planner.
-Similar to Asana, you can create different projects and tasks with different people in your business.
+Similar to Monday, you can create different projects and tasks with different people in your business.
 Taking advantage of something that is already available to you, such as Microsoft Planner, is a smart way to go about choosing marketing tools for small businesses.

 Likewise, Google Suite has a simple task manager.
-Unlike Asana and Microsoft planner, it doesn’t give you a visual representation of upcoming tasks.
+Unlike Monday and Microsoft planner, it doesn't give you a visual representation of upcoming tasks.
 Despite this, it works well to keep track of jobs you need to do on a day-to-day basis.

 Email marketing platforms

-Email marketing platforms lets you send out an email to multiple people at once.
+Email marketing platforms let you send out an email to multiple people at once.
 They track who you send it to, who opens it and who clicks on links inside the email.
 Many of the platforms out there let you build different lists or segment your email list.

 Historically just for email marketing, Mailchimp keeps on expanding its offering into a more holistic tool!
-On top of its fantastic email marketing features, you can also build out automation campaigns and now create a basic website all from the one platform.
+On top of its fantastic email marketing features, you can also build automation campaigns and now create a basic website all from one platform.

 Mailchimp does have a free version for email campaign creation for when you are starting.